 I can honestly say through this whole journey there were so many people who worked in so many ways to support me, from prayers, meals, to drives to places, and that’s what this journey has really taught me.
 When there is a crisis, you really learn what is important.
 You really learn to love what matters.”

 This story was submitted to Love What Matters by Taylor Hack.
-You can follow her journey on Instagram.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more inspiring stories from cancer fighters: